AHeroicLlama/Mappalachia/User_Guides/Advanced_searching.md

 You can also, for example only check 'Level 3' under 'Lock Level' and search 'Safe' to find just safes which have a level 3 lock.<br/>
 Combining these different filters can be very powerful.<br/>

 Note: Due to oddities in how Fallout 76 is built, a great number of items are categorized in-game as 'Loot' (notably, most natural resources).
-Due to this, it is generally not recommended to uncheck the 'Loot' filter if you're not certain about it.
+Due to this, it is generally recommended to leave the 'Loot' filter checked if you're uncertain.

 ## Search field
 The search field operates as a case-insensitive 'contains' search - meaning anything with your search term anywhere within it will be returned, for example "cap" will return results for "FloraFirecap".<br/>